DavidSchinazi/draft-schinazi-update-on-milestones/draft-schinazi-update-on-milestones.md

 specific to a given draft.
 The datatracker even includes tooling that allows attaching a draft to a milestone as an "associated document".
 This tooling could be enhanced to automatically update the milestone based on the status of the corresponding document.
-However, this begs the question: if the relevant information is already available in the datatracker, what is the purpose of duplicating it in a milestone?
+However, this raises the question: if the relevant information is already available in the datatracker, what is the purpose of duplicating it in a milestone?